Skip to main content

 }

-Adding JavaScript/CSS Libraries (npm packages)
+Adding JavaScript/CSS libraries (npm packages)

 To install JavaScript or CSS libraries as Drupal libraries with Composer, they must be defined as inline Composer packages.